armanshan12/rkms/README.md

 # RKMS (Reliable Key Management Service)
 RKMS is a highly available key management service, built on top of AWS's KMS.

 ## Objective
 While AWS's KMS is an amazing service, it does not have an SLA.
 As a result, if KMS goes down in the region you are using it in, your application also goes down as it can't encrypt/decrypt data.
 The idea of RKMS is to replicate your application's data keys across multiple regions, so you can fallback on another region if your main region goes down.

+To get a better understanding, check out my [blog post](https://medium.com/@armanshanjani/design-for-failures-up-front-because-they-will-happen-278a044d291a) about the project.

 ## Architecture